Well, I have a baby and a pram. I could do it too…couldn’t I?

 BABY IS AWAKE.
 DAMN IT.

-Fobbed the baby off with a biscuit.
-It seems she does not want to sleep in the pram like Rowling Junior so I will have to feed her stuff to keep her quiet while I start my novel.
+Fobbed baby off with a biscuit.
+It seems she does not want to sleep in the pram like Rowling Junior so I will have to feed her stuff to keep her quiet while I start my novel (maybe this IS the cause of Obese Britain…wannabe mum authors trying to do a JK Rowling?)

-Ok, here goes…I have half a Farley’s to write the opening paragraph at the very least.
+Ok, here goes…I have half a rusk to write the opening paragraph at the very least.

 Baby is looking at me covered in rusk/saliva paste.
 She does not look happy.
 She threw the remaining rusk on the floor so I gave her a rice cake.
 She threw that on the floor so I gave her some of my Costa lemon cake.
 She seems happy with that.
 She should be for £2.99 a slice.